testflows/TestFlows-WebSite/source/handbook/index.md

 # Retrying Code or Function Calls

-When you need to retry a block of code or a function call you can use [retries class] and [retry() function] respectively.
-This class and function is flexible enough to retry functions or inline code that contains tests.
+When you need to retry a block of code or a function call, you can use [retries class] and [retry() function] respectively.
+This class and function are flexible enough to retry functions or inline code that contains tests.

 ## Using `retries()`

-The [retries class] can be used to retry any block of inline code and is flexible enough to retry code includes tests.
+The [retries class] can be used to retry any block of inline code and is flexible enough to retry code that includes tests.

 It takes the following optional arguments: